-Which is why you should understand what does a mouse eat in the wild since it will help you learn how to keep these rodents out of your home.
+This is why you should understand what a mouse eats in the wild.
+It will help you learn how to keep these rodents out of your home.

 Debunking Mice Myths